3-Chloro-PCP

 3-Chloro-PCP (3'-Cl-PCP) is a recreational designer drug from the arylcyclohexylamine family, with dissociative effects.
-It has comparable potency to phencyclidine but with a slightly different effects profile, being somewhat more potent as an NMDA antagonist but around the same potency as a dopamine reuptake inhibitor.
-It was first identified in Slovenia in December 2020, and was made illegal in Hungary in April 2021.
+It has been shown to act as an NMDA antagonist, with secondary effects as a dopamine reuptake inhibitor.
+It was first identified in Slovenia in December 2020.

+Legal status

+Hungary

+3-Cl-PCP was made illegal in Hungary in April 2021.

+Japan

+3-Cl-PCP was regulated as Shitei Yakubutsu in Japan from May 2026.
+Its manufacture, importation, sale, possession, and use were prohibited in principle.